KeyboardKit/KeyboardKit/README.md

+## KeyboardKit Pro

+KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales, autocomplete, convenience views etc. It can save you a lot of time when developing more complex keyboards.

+KeyboardKit Pro is also a way to support this project, which is otherwise completely free and developed by a single person (with great help from the community).
+If you appreciate this project, consider going Pro.

+Note that KeyboardKit Pro extends this library by using the same extension points as is available to everyone.

+[Go Pro here!][Pro]

 ## Demo Application

 This repository contains a demo app that demonstrates different keyboards, like `alphabetical` (lowercased, uppercased and capslocked), `numerical`, `symbols`, `emojis` and `images`.